somasundaram1702/Unknown-face-recognition/README.md

   * Keep a video for final inference inside the root directory ("Unknown_face_recognition)
   * Delete the "outputs" folders if present before running the code.

 Then follow step 1, 2 and 3 to get the final inferenced video.
-The Final inference video will be present inside the outputs folder.
+The Final inference video will be inside the outputs folder.

 ## How to run in colab